Shetura36/Data-607/Assignment9/Data607-HW9.md

 ### Number of movie reviews returned by API data request

-There are 20 movie review articles returned from the movie review API data request.
+There are 20 movie review articles returned by the API data request.

 ```r
 nrow(results)